7 Design Decisions That Transformed This Home by Bringing the Light In

 Welcoming.

-Refined — without being cold.
+Refined — without feeling cold.

 The Balance of Elegant and Masculine